-NOTE: It is recommended that a minimum length of straight piping (shown as "L" in above diagram), equivalent to 5 pipe size diameters, be used between the pump suction inlet and any plumbing fittings (elbows, valves, etc.).
+Note: It is recommended that a minimum length of straight piping (shown as "L" in above diagram), equivalent to 5 pipe size diameters, be used between the pump suction inlet and any plumbing fittings (elbows, valves, etc.).

-When installing the 1.85 THP VS pump family, care should be taken to ensure proper pipe and equipment sizing to handle the maximum flow required.
+When installing the 1.65 THP VS pump family, care should be taken to ensure proper pipe and equipment sizing to handle the maximum flow required.
 It is recommended to set the maximum speed in order to not exceed the maximum flow rate.
+See section 6.6 item #7.